armory/docs/content/en/docs/installation/guide/install-on-gke.md

 ## Start the Halyard container

-On the `docker machine`, start the Halyard container (see the `armory/halyard-armory` [tag list](https://hub.docker.com/r/armory/halyard-armory/tags)) for the latest Armory-extended Halyard Docker image tag.
+On the `Halyard machine`, start the Halyard container (for a list of halyard versions available and their release notes, please visit our [Armory-extended Halyard Release Notes page](https://docs.armory.io/docs/release-notes/rn-armory-halyard/)).

-*If you want to install OSS Spinnaker instead, use `gcr.io/spinnaker-marketplace/halyard:stable` for the Docker image*
+*If you want to install OSS Spinnaker instead, use `gcr.io/spinnaker-marketplace/halyard:stable` for the Docker Halyard image reference in substitution of `armory/halyard-armory:<image_version>` in the commands below*

 ```bash
 docker run --name armory-halyard -it --rm \